alexshadley/Spruce/README.md

   awesome, and I think every language should feature them
 * Pattern Matching: sort of a sibling feature to ADTs, these allow programmers to destrucure ADTs and use the contents
-* List Comprehensions: I love how quickly I can transform thought to logic with Python's list comprehensions.
+* List Comprehensions: List comprehensions are great tools for readably building lists
 * JS as a Compile Target: a number of languages, for instance Elm and ReasonML, use JS as their primary compile target, which these days is actually very pragmatic.
 JS runs everywhere: browsers, servers, desktop